 Stay home.
 Call your doctor to talk about your symptoms and let them know you’re coming for an appointment so they can prepare for your visit, the CDC says.

-Only a Covid-19 test can diagnose you with the virus, but if you suspect you have it, isolate yourself at home.
+Only a Covid-19 test can diagnose you with coronavirus, but if you suspect you have it, isolate yourself at home.

 Many patients with coronavirus are able to recover at home.
 If you’ve been diagnosed and your illness is worsening, seek medical attention promptly.
 You may need to be monitored in a hospital.